austinsisson/javascript_projects/README.md

-/* This is a collection of javascript projects designed to solve problems
- * on Project Euler.
+This is a collection of javascript projects designed to solve the first 3 problems on Project Euler.

- */
+www.projecteuler.net